MaximeCaty/MCMX-Compressor/README.md

 ## Why MCMX?

-MCM is a top tier compressor regarding speed/ratio.
-Its weakness has always been speed — making it impractical for many real-world workloads.
+MCM is a top tier compressor regarding speed/ratio, beeing top 19 in Large text compression benchmark with reasonable speed : https://www.mattmahoney.net/dc/text.html

-MCMX fixes that through a few improvements: modern compiler, faster level, and multithreading.
+MCMX try to improve MCM speed while maintening excellent ratio, with few improvements and a new faster level.

 ## What's New